 Anyone wanting to work within the R/W must first obtain a copy of Chapter XIII, Article 3 of the Leawood Municipal Code “USE AND EXCAVATION OF THE PUBLIC RIGHT OF WAY”.
 This can be viewed from the above link.
 In addition to having a copy of the Ordinance one must also obtain an Occupation License with the City prior obtaining a permit.
 Complete the appropriate Right of Way-Application Form.

-The City has three (2) different types of permits
+The City has two (2) different types of permits

 A plan or layout is required with the application.
 The permittee may be asked to provide a 2 year Performance and Maintenance Bond in the amount of $5,000.00 for each permit or provide an annual bond of $50,000.00.